mgreensmith/berksfiler/README.md

 depends 'some_other_public_cookbook'
 ```

-3. And using the example config file displayed above, running
+and using the example config file displayed above, running:
 ```
 $ berksfiler -b foo
 ```